EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

     from eoxserver.resources.processes.tracker import *

-For conviniece we have made available whole content of the module.
+For convenience we have made available whole content of the module.

 Pulling a task from queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ATPD is expected to pull task from the queue repeatedly.
-For simplicity we avoid the loop definition and we will rathe focus on the loop body.
+For simplicity we avoid the loop definition and we will rather focus on the loop body.
 Following command pulls a list of tasks from queue::

     try: